wildltr/ptranking/docs/index.md

 - Bruch, Sebastian and Han, Shuguang and Bendersky, Michael and Najork, Marc.
 A Stochastic Treatment of Learning to Rank Scoring Functions.
 Proceedings of the 13th International Conference on Web Search and Data Mining (WSDM), 61–69, 2020.

+- **MO4SRD**: Hai-Tao Yu.
+Optimize What You EvaluateWith: Search Result Diversification Based on Metric Optimization.
+The 36th AAAI Conference on Artificial Intelligence, 2022.

+- **DALETOR**: Le Yan, Zhen Qin, Rama Kumar Pasumarthi, Xuanhui Wang, Michael Bendersky.
+Diversification-Aware Learning to Rank using Distributed Representation.
+In Proceedings of the Web Conference 2021, 127–136.

 ## Test Setting